KatieClarinet/100DaysOfCode/README.md

 We went into a lot more detail on how to connect our server to the database (using different methods to consolidate this).

+**Day 35**

+For the hackathon today we build a REST API using node.js, express and postgreSQL.
+- created a data file with a nested array of our data and used scripts in our package.json to run: one for creating the table in heroku, one for populating the  table in heroku.
+- had functioning CRUD routes to manange requests and serve responses.
+- used environment variables to store our database credentials This was our first time putting everything we've learned this week into action and I was surprised at how well we did!